Authors of section

 An infection which has been present in a fracture wound for more than several weeks is a serious and challenging problem.
 Typically, such wounds have failed previous treatment attempts, or have been neglected.

-If internal fixation devices are present, they almost definitively have microorganisms within a layer of adherent slime.
+If internal fixation devices are present, they almost certainly contain microorganisms within a layer of adherent slime.
 These chronic fracture site infections also include dead bone and soft tissue.
-The necrotic tissue may be localized, or diffuse.
+The necrotic tissue may be localized or diffuse.
 Without its complete removal, there is essentially no hope of controlling the infection.
-Furthermore, fracture healing will not occur until the infection is controlled and tissue viability restored.
+Furthermore, fracture healing will not occur until the infection is controlled, and tissue viability restored.

-Treatment requires radical debridement, often requiring several operations, and fracture stabilization, almost always with external fixation.
+Treatment requires radical debridement, often involving several operations, and fracture stabilization, with either new external or internal fixation implants.
 Extensive bone removal may result in a segmental defect, or loss of an involved joint.
-So much tissue may have to be removed that reconstruction becomes less successful than amputation.
+In some cases, the extent of tissue removal requires amputation.
 Failure to control infection may also lead to loss of limb.

 classifications of wound infection